playstudios/action-release-action/README.md

 Input require to include assets to release, using `assets` that accept string with the list files and folders, see example below.

 > [!Note]
-> The assets can be a Glob or and Array of globs and Objects
+> The assets can be a Glob or and Array of globs and Objects,
-> More information about assets bundle with github release can be found [here](https://github.com/semantic-release/github#assets)
+> more information about assets bundle with github release can be found [here](https://github.com/semantic-release/github#assets)

 ### The following example will create release with assets Binary files
 ```